 "Make sure your employees know the best way to communicate with one another."

-Motivate and inspire your employees by rewarding and recognizing good performance.
+Motivate and inspire employees by rewarding good performance and having an employee recognition program.
 Your appreciation and rewards can reinforce behavior you want other employees to emulate.

-It’s important to have a values-based recognition and reward system that everyone can participate in.
+It’s important to have a value-based employee recognition and reward system that everyone can participate in.
 You can also congratulate your employees on personal or family achievements.

-Remember, employees can get burned out when they don’t receive positive feedback, praise, or recognition.
-When employees burn out, they’re less engaged and don’t perform as well.
+Remember, many employees can get burned out when they don’t receive positive feedback, praise, or recognition.
+And when employees burn out, they’re less engaged and don’t perform as well.